 Battle for Zendikar is a Magic the Gathering set with lots of interesting common and uncommon cards.
-Many are often seen on local game store buy-lists for a nickel or dime, due to playability outside of competitive Magic.
-One of these “nickel and dime” cards is Mortuary Mire.
-It’s a little Black utility land that has an effect that’s more powerful than you may at first realize.
-This land also enjoyed reprints in Commander 2018, Commander 2019, and Commander 2020.
+Many are often seen on local game store buy-lists for a nickel or dime, due to playability outside of competitive Magic, mostly in EDH.
+One of these “nickel and dime” cards is Mortuary Mire, which sees play in many popular EDH decks.
+Because of the card’s popularity in the format, the land enjoyed reprints in Commander 2018, Commander 2019, and Commander 2020.

-Like many utility tap lands, Mortuary Mire comes into play tapped.
-But it has an enter the battlefield ability that interests a lot of people.
-When you put it in play, you may take a creature card from your graveyard and put it on top of your deck.
-Imagine you could draw into a creature that you could really use from your graveyard.
-This is exactly what Mortuary Mire allows you to do.
+Like many utility tap lands, Mortuary Mire enters the battlefield tapped.
+But, it has an enter the battlefield ability that mitigates this drawback.
+When you put it in play, you may put target creature card from your graveyard and put it on top of your library.
+In EDH / Commander, where you can only play one copy of a creature, Mortuary Mire gives you a quick and easy way to recycle key creatures.

 Now, in Standard, letting your opponent know what your next draw will be isn’t always optimal.
 However, in Commander, a format in which you’ll be likely very able to draw that creature before your next turn, a card like Mortuary Mire is invaluable.
 In Commander, you only have one of each creature, so being able to get back a key creature and put it right back into your deck is a big deal.

-Mortuary Mire sees a ton of play in Commander according to EDHREC.
+Mortuary Mire sees a ton of play in EDH, according to top Commander resource EDHREC.
 The top Commanders that use this utility land include Otrimi, the Ever-Playful, Vaevictus Asmadi, the Dire, Patron of the Nezumi, Syr Konrad, the Grim, Anje Falkenrath, and Aminatou, the Fateshifter.
 None of these Commanders are particularly surprising to see, as Mortuary Mire helps get back key creatures in these decks.